Why screen time quality is important

 Good-quality apps and games for preschoolers

 The best apps and games help your child learn and develop.
-Good-quality apps or games for preschoolers:
+Good-quality apps or games for preschoolers can:

 - encourage creativity – for example, by encouraging children to draw pictures or create and act out stories